chaehyeonsong/discocal/index/Guidance.md

 ---

 # Guidance
+This section is the summerized version of our paper.
+For more details, please refer to our [journal](https://arxiv.org/abs/2506.16842)

 ## Pinhole camera model
 DiscoCal assumes **Pinhole Camera Model** with **Radial Distortion**.
 A 3D point $$(x_w, y_w, z_w)$$ is projected to the image pixel $$(u,v)$$ as